What Is an Arterial Blood Gas Test (ABG)?

 Your doctor may ask for an arterial blood gas test to:

-- Check for severe breathing and lung problems such as asthma, cystic fibrosis, or chronic obstructive pulmonary disease (COPD)
+- Check for severe breathing and lung problems such as asthma, cystic fibrosis, chronic obstructive pulmonary disease (COPD), or obstructive sleep apnea

 - Check how treatments for your lung problems are working

 - Check whether you need extra oxygen or other help with breathing